ilsapunov/redux-hero-admin-panel/README.md

 [Deploy](https://ilsapunov.github.io/redux-hero-admin-panel)

-# Created with Create React App
+# Created with Create React App + Redux with JSON Server

 In the project directory, you can run: